daniel-rusu/pods4k/README.md

 ## Immutable Arrays

 A safer and more efficient alternative to read-only lists providing the same type of capabilities and similar-looking code.
-Immutable arrays are also safer, cleaner, and more efficient than regular arrays when mutability isn't required.

-Immutable arrays are zero-cost abstractions over regular arrays which are eliminated at compile-time.
+Immutable arrays wrap regular arrays with zero-cost abstractions that get eliminated at compile-time.
 However, unlike standard arrays, the array elements cannot be re-assigned, so immutable arrays can be safely shared without needing to be wrapped in immutable collections: